 There are a lot of distilleries in the Highlands of Scotland so you could spend an entire vacation looking for new ones to explore.

 This post is looking at some of the options that are near to Inverness, the largest town in the Highlands and a good place to base yourself for some day trips in the area.

-Many of the distilleries are in what is known as the Malt Whisky Trail.
+Many of the distilleries are on what is known as the Malt Whisky Trail in Speyside.
 In the Speyside region of Scotland there are huge numbers of single malt whisky distilleries and many of them have tours and tastings.

 You’re not restricted to just that area though, you’ll find some north of Inverness as well (on the famous NC500) so I encourage you to explore!

 Since there’s so many distilleries around in Scotland, if you’re planning to visit a few, a whisky map like this one might come in handy!

 Distance from Inverness – 60 miles, approximately 1 hour 20 mins